robert-pierce/github_scoring_service/README.md

 Notice the port mappings, we will be using these to call our service.

 ***
+If you are running the application locally then you may want to send mock requests to the service in order to simulate a live github webhook.

+>You can set a locally running instance of the app to accept live github webhooks.
+If you are interested in doing this then see the section below on setting up live github webhooks.

+In order to send mock events you will need to check out the API for the [Github Mock Event Emitter](https://github.com/robert-pierce/github_mock_event_emitter).

+If you started the app with docker-compose then you should be able to reach the Github Mock Event Emitter by sending requests to

+>`127.0.0.1:8010`

+***

 If you would like to compile this source code directly then you will need [Leiningen][] 2.0.0 or above installed.